top of page

 New Zealand Active Investor Plus Visa

-Starting April 1, 2025, there are new rules for the New Zealand Active Investor Plus Visa.
-The new rules no longer require proof of language skills and make it simpler to understand the investment options, which are now divided into two groups: Growth Category and Balanced Category.
+Starting from 1 April 2025, new rules apply to the New Zealand Active Investor Plus Visa.
+The updated policy removes the English language requirement and simplifies the investment framework, which is now divided into two categories: the Growth Category and the Balanced Category.

-For the Growth Category, you need to invest at least NZD$5 million.
-The investment must stay in place for a minimum of 3 years.
+Growth Category: Applicants must invest a minimum of NZD 5 million.
+The investment must be maintained for at least three years.
 Acceptable investments include direct investments and managed funds.
-During these 3 years, the principal applicant applying for the visa should spend at least 21 days living in New Zealand.
+During this three-year period, the principal applicant is required to spend a minimum of 21 days in New Zealand.

-For the Balanced Category, the minimum investment is NZD$10 million, and the investments must be kept for at least 5 years.
-Acceptable investments include government and corporate bonds, listed equities, philanthropy, property development (new residential or new/existing commercial or industrial), direct investments, and managed funds.
-During these 5 years, the principal applicant should spend at least 105 days living in New Zealand.
+Balanced Category: Applicants must invest a minimum of NZD 10 million, with the investment maintained for at least five years.
+Acceptable investments include government and corporate bonds, listed equities, philanthropic investments, property development (new residential developments or new/existing commercial or industrial projects), direct investments, and managed funds.
+During this five-year period, the principal applicant is required to spend at least 105 days in New Zealand.

 Image by Casey Horner